belalmosad/document-processing-system/README.md

 ## After running `docker-compose.yml`
 Open the front-end on the running port `e.g. http://localhost:3002/html/index.html` to see the home page.

-> Since it's simple front-end add with pure html, css, and javascript, I run it over http-server using command `http-server -p 3002` after installing it using `npm install -g http-server`
+> Since it's simple front-end app with pure html, css, and javascript, I run it over http-server using command `http-server -p 3002` after installing it using `npm install -g http-server`

 > You can go to the host and port of document processing system and test using swagger